 If an app is malfunctioning or misbehaving it’ll use too much battery and appear at the top of this list.
 If you see anything other than Display, screen, Android System, or Android OS at the top, or a game you just played, then something isn’t right.
 Disable or reinstall any app or service that’s draining more battery than it should.

-Plus, there’s a late March update going out in the UK to fix a “deep sleep” issue for those with a Samsung Exynos version of the phone (mainly models outside the US) and another update for all other models coming to fix a few other things.
+Plus, back in March, an update fixed a “deep sleep” issue for those with a Samsung Exynos version of the phone (mainly models outside the US).
+Then, another update for all other models arrived and we’re expecting another in July and throughout the summer.

 How to Fix Galaxy S10 Camera Problems